dijana-z/transformer/README.md

 # :red_car: Transformer

-A neural translator based on the model from [Attention Is All You Need](https://arxiv.org/abs/1706.03762), the paper that introduced a novel approach to sequence processing tasks using Attention Mechanisms instead of the classic RNN based approach.
+Implementation of the architecture [Attention Is All You Need](https://arxiv.org/abs/1706.03762), the paper that introduced a novel approach to sequence processing tasks using Attention Mechanisms instead of the classic RNN based approach.
 They achieved state-of-the-art results while significantly reducing train time and increasing network throughput.

+We trained the model on two separate tasks, neural translation, the task from the original paper, and text summarization, the task of generating a short summarization given a long input sequence (eg. a review or article).

 ## :information_source: About:

 The code is written in Python and uses [TensorFlow](https://www.tensorflow.org/), a deep learning framework created by Google.
-We based our implementation on the model architecture from the paper with a few minor tweaks to accomodate for limited training resources.
+We based our implementation on the model architecture from the paper with a few minor tweaks to accommodate for limited training resources.
 The architecture is described in the next section.

 ## :shipit: Model architecture: